inabikarilibrary/inalib/inapedia/players/polish/terewsant.md

 # terewsant

-terewsant is a Polish player, maining Nomash.
+terewsant is a Polish :poland: player, maining Nomash.

 ## Achievements